Last updated August 25, 2021

 Q: My child is going to be late/absent from class/camp/rehearsal.
 Who should I contact?

-Q: How do I know which level to enroll my child in?
+Q: How do I know which level to enroll my child in for camps/classes?

 Q: How can I get on an email list to receive information about class offerings and youth auditions?